 I graduated with a Bachelors and a Masters in Natural Resources and Environmental Science from Purdue University.
 I was able to study for two semesters in Europe, and often I was the only native English speaker in the class and in my group of friends.
-While in college, I worked for a time as a tutor and a para professional in an elementary school.
 I have over 10 years of experience working in parks and other natural resource-related agencies.
 I currently teach park visitors and students of all levels about wildlife, plants, geology, and water pollution.
 I enjoy sharing the natural world with students of all ages, and helping students understand how it is relevant to their lives.
+I have particularly enjoyed working with IB Environmental Systems and Society students.

 I learn best by working with my hands, watching videos and animations, and reading.
 I try to include multiple learning styles in my lessons.